 The Department based the requirements and recommendations contained in this report on our analysis of the administrative procedures employed, existing state statutes and regulations, and areas we saw opportunities to improve processes, procedures, and communication.

 Results

-The Department identified four recommendations directed toward improving property tax administration in the County.
+The Department identified one requirement and two recommendations directed toward improving property tax administration in the County.
 A summary of these items follows.

 Executive Summary, continued